Vixenin/Demo-Online-RPG/README.md

 # Demo-Online-RPG
-Just a simple demo of my current work in progress game.
+A demo of my current work in progress game.
-Currently it has a working network system using Mirror - https://github.com/vis2k/Mirror , a user name system and a chat system and symple 2d sprites with animation, more to be added in the future.
+Currently it has a working network system using Mirror - https://github.com/vis2k/Mirror , a username system and a chat system and symple 2d sprites with animation, more to be added in the future.

 ![alt Preview_1](https://i.imgur.com/JZm8VnF.png)